overture-stack/website/markdown/documentation/song/admin/schemas/index.md

   ]
 }
 ```

-This JSON, and all of the allowed values for the fields, are defined by the Song base meta-schema, which is referenced below.
+The base schema and the allowed values for all fields are defined by the Song **base meta-schema**, which is referenced below.

 <details>
   <summary>Song base schema as JSON Schema</summary>

 ```json
 {